 - Shopping for business or professionals?
 Then why not check out our listing of

 AVL is a former winner of the AV-Test (a well-respected independent antivirus testing outfit) award for best protection of mobile devices.
 Its features include not only an antivirus database (of course) but a scanner capable of detecting any kind of executable file making its way onto your device.

 Other handy features include a call blocker to prevent malicious numbers from contacting you, as well as an anti-phishing feature to stop harmful websites from loading in the first place.
 The app is also designed to be light on resources, which is always handy when you’re struggling for battery life.

-2. Avast Antivirus & Security
+2. Avast Mobile Security